 How long does bankruptcy hurt my credit?

 If you need to file bankruptcy, your credit may already be in bad shape- so after your Bankruptcy is discharged your credit will likely improve.
 You could be back above a 680 FICO within 60 days after your discharge if you re-establish credit, pay everything on time, and check your credit to make sure all errors are corrected.
-We can help you with Credit Repair and Credit Counseling for free as part of our Bankruptcy service plan.
+We can help you with Credit Repair.

 The Bankruptcy is a public record and will report for 10 years, and the accounts you discharged will report for 7 years.